royjoyita/javascipt_UFO_challenge/README.md

 Used a date form in my HTML document and written my JavaScript code that will listen for events and search through the date/time column to find rows that match user input.

+ALSO :

+Used multiple input tags and/or select dropdowns, to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

+date/time
+city
+state
+country
+shape